-My first program evaluates the outcome of patients with end-stage liver disease with or without liver transplantation.
-We developed the Model for Endstage Liver Disease (MELD), which is being used as a standard of liver disease severity in allocation of donated livers for transplantation.
-This program continues to research means to improve the accuracy of MELD.
+- Outcomes analysis.
+Dr. Kim's outcomes analysis program evaluates the outcomes of patients with end-stage liver disease with or without liver transplantation.
+His research team developed the Model for End-Stage Liver Disease (MELD), which is used as a standard of liver disease severity in allocation of donated livers for transplantation.
+Dr. Kim's outcomes analysis program continues to research means to improve the accuracy of MELD.

-My second program deals with epidemiology and outcome of viral hepatitis, specifically hepatitis B and C. These are common chronic blood-borne infection in the United States.
-My projects in hepatitis C address epidemiology and outcome of the infection.
-My work in hepatitis B is more clinical and includes clinical trials.
+- Epidemiology and outcome of viral hepatitis.
+Dr. Kim's research in this area focuses specifically on hepatitis B and C, both of which are common chronic bloodborne infections in the United States.
+His projects on hepatitis C address epidemiology and outcome of the infection.
+His work on hepatitis B is more clinical, and includes clinical trials.

 The goal of Dr. Kim's outcomes research is to understand the end result of disease processes and medical interventions from the patient and societal perspective.